'I am assured that all staff will be offered alternative employment which will assuage fears of job losses'

-Another banking blow as Ulster Bank announces closure of nine Northern Ireland branches
+Another banking blow as Ulster Bank announces closure of 10 Northern Ireland branches

 and live on Freeview channel 276

-Ulster Bank has announced that it will close nine Northern Ireland branches next year.
+Ulster Bank has announced that it will close 10 Northern Ireland branches next year.

 In total, the following branches are impacted: Ballynahinch, Crumlin, Downpatrick, Glengormley, Kings Road, Lisnaskea, Lurgan, Ormeau Road, University Road and Waterside.